pantheon-systems/documentation/source/partials/traffic-dl.md

 <dd>

-We consider a Site Visit as a 200-level response code in response to a visitor, and we identify unique consumers as a combination of user agent (device/browser) and IP address (network source), as shown in the diagram above.
+We consider a Site Visit as a 200-level response code in response to a visitor, and we identify unique consumers as a combination of user agent (device/browser) and IP address (network source), as shown in the diagram below.

 </dd>